mxcai/al-folio/_pages/About.md

 social: false  # includes social icons at the bottom of the page
 ---

-I am a PhD candidate at The Hong Kong University of Science and Technology.
+I am a PhD candidate at The Hong Kong University of Science and Technology supervised by [Prof. Can Yang](https://sites.google.com/site/eeyangc/).
 My broad area of interest lies in statistical machine learning and data science with applications in genetics and genomics data.
 I have been working on scalable statistical methods for high dimensional regression problems, integrative analysis of multi-omics data, and trans-ancestry genetics for association mapping and polygenic risk scores construction.

 [My GitHub page](https://github.com/mxcai).